Legends (anthology)

-Legends: Short Novels by the Masters of Modern Fantasy is a 1998 anthology of 11 novellas (short novels) by a number of English-language fantasy authors, edited by Robert Silverberg.
+Legends: Short Novels by the Masters of Modern Fantasy is a 1998 anthology of 11 novellas by a number of English-language fantasy authors, edited by Robert Silverberg.
 All the stories were original to the collection, and set in the authors' established fictional worlds.
 The anthology won a Locus Award for Best Anthology in 1999.
 Its science fiction equivalent, Far Horizons, followed in 1999.

 The collection has a sequel, Legends II, published in 2003.